 The general scope of work for the Macdonald-Cartier Bridge Project is as follows:

-- Modify the existing structure to accommodate widened roadways and sidewalks to meet current Transportation Association of Canada code requirements;
+- modify the existing structure to accommodate widened roadways and sidewalks to meet current Transportation Association of Canada code requirements

-- Replace the exterior railings and sidewalk with new railings, wider multi-use sidewalk for use by pedestrians and cyclists, and roadway lighting;
+- replace the exterior railings and sidewalk with new railings, wider multi-use sidewalk for use by pedestrians and cyclists, and roadway lighting

-- Install new traffic barriers;
+- install new traffic barriers

-- Install new median;
+- install new median

-In the fall of 2011, PWGSC proceeded with a Request for Proposal for an engineering design consultant for the rehabilitation project of the bridge.
+In the fall of 2011, PSPC proceeded with a Request for Proposal for an engineering design consultant for the rehabilitation project of the bridge.
 This process was conducted in a fair, open and transparent manner through the Government Electronic Tendering System.

 On January 27, 2012, the Honourable Rona Ambrose, Minister of Public Works and Government Services and Minister for Status of Women, along with John Baird, local Member of Parliament for Ottawa West–Nepean, announced the award of a $1.8-million engineering design contract for the structural rehabilitation of the Macdonald-Cartier Bridge to the joint venture firm MMM Group Limited/CIMA+ SENC of Ottawa, Ontario.
 The contract was competitively awarded to MMM Group Limited/CIMA+ SENC, who provided engineering design services as well as preparation of construction drawings and specifications for the structural rehabilitation of the bridge.

 The construction drawings and specifications were completed in December 2013 and an Invitation to Tender (ITT) was posted on the Government Electronic Tendering System buyandsell.gc.ca in January 2014.

 On February 21, 2014, PSPC announced the awarding of a $32.1-million contract to Pomerleau Inc. of Montreal for the rehabilitation of the Macdonald-Cartier Bridge.